yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/help.md

 MENU+B       |Open MAME menu
 MENU+A       |Load State  X (slot1) or Y (slot 2)
 MENU+Y       |Save State  X (slot1) or Y (slot 2)
-OPTION         |Insert Coin and Start

 **NOTE** on versions prior to iOS 13 only MiFi controllers are reconized and when doing multiple button combinations the secondary button must be pressed first.
 For example to insert a coin hold down L1 and hit MENU.  on iOS 13+ you can hold MENU and then hit L1.

-**NOTE** you can also use OPTION as a modifier, for example either MENU+L1 or OPTION+L1 will insert a coin.

 ## Multiplayer game start using game controllers